ClimateFast is holding our second fast and vigil on Parliament Hill (Sept 21 to Oct 2, 2013). We are hungry for climate leadership!

-As the Earth warms and extreme weather events become increasingly common, hundreds of thousands perish each year.
-Our children will feel the deadly effects of the carbon we pump into the atmosphere.
+As the Earth warms and extreme weather events become increasingly common, over a hundred thousand people perish each year.
+Humans and many other species will feel the deadly effects of the carbon we pump into the atmosphere.
 In the second half of this century, the vast majority of humanity may perish from the droughts, floods and diseases that climate change is expected to bring.
-Experts estimate that by 2100 the Earth may only be able to support one billion people.
-Climate change is humanity's biggest challenge, yet Canada is not making even the most modest effort to reduce this threat.
+Experts estimate that by 2100 the Earth may only be able to support one billion people (PDF).

-First, we must eliminate fossil fuel subsidies of well over $1billion each year (about $40 for each Canadian).
+Canada must eliminate subsidies of over $1billion each year (about $40 for each Canadian) to coal, oil, and gas companies.
 In 2009, Canada agreed to eliminate these subsidies.
 We have not done this.
 We give our public money to hugely profitable industries which further accelerates the damage to our climate.
 This shows a reckless disregard for the climate crisis.
 We should not promote destruction of the climate with public funds.